The Square Ring (1953 film)

 The Square Ring is a 1953 British tragi-comic drama, directed by Basil Dearden and made at Ealing Studios.
-It stars Jack Warner, Robert Beatty and Bill Owen.
-The film, based on a stage play by Ralph Peterson, centres on one night at a fairly seedy boxing venue and tells the disparate stories of the fighters and the women behind them.
+It stars Jack Warner, Robert Beatty and Maxwell Reed.
+The film, based on a 1952 stage play by Ralph Peterson, centres on one night at a fairly seedy boxing venue and tells the disparate stories of the fighters and the women behind them.

 Premise

 Six stories that take place mainly in the locker room prior to and after various bouts during a single evening at a cheap boxing stadium: ex-champion Kid Curtis (the Docker Starkie role in the original play) attempting a comeback; Eddie Lloyd, a former amateur boxer making his professional debut; ‘Happy’ Burns a chirpy lightweight; Rick Martell, a crooked fighter planning to throw a fight; Whitey Johnson, a punch drunk ‘has-been’; and Rowdie Rawlings, a simple heavyweight.
 Danny Felton is the experienced ex-pro dressing room attendant.